chcly/Module.ParserBase/README.md

 ### Translating it to code

 The TokenBase class is used to relay information from the input stream to the parser.
-The parser is setup to match rules from the order that the tokens are read.

 It defines the meaning of a token using two types.
 An integer type `int8_t` which is assigned as an enumerated lookup code.
 As well as an optional index `size_t` which points to a cached string or integer value.
 The cached values are stored in the scanner via the 'save' method, and they are retrieved via the 'string' and 'integer' methods.